 Thanks to the RRE project, our students will be equipped to develop new expressions of contemporary Jewish life.
 The first two years of the new curriculum provide the foundation, emphasizing tradition and core knowledge.
 The next three-to-five years allow students to take a more active role in shaping their own education; they can opt to specialize, and they hone their skills in pastoral counseling, life-cycle officiation, and service leading.

 Serving the Reconstructionist community: Members of Reconstructionist communities help create the Judaism they want to live.
 Today, with more than 100 affiliated congregations and havurot, the movement continues to grow and evolve.

 We work with affiliated congregations to build Jewish communities that are spiritually and intellectually vibrant and committed to Jewish learning, ethics and social justice.
-The movement provides publications, consulting services and resources on topics such as education, tikkun olam, fundraising, and spiritual community building.
-We also promote Reconstructionist values among our youth through No’ar Hadash—the Reconstructionist youth movement—and Camp JRF.
+We provide publications, consulting services and an array of resources on topics such as education, tikkun olam, fundraising, and spiritual community building.
+We also promote Reconstructionist values among our youth through Camp Havaya and Havaya Arts.